-- This Annex sets out provisions for implementing Article 7.
+- 1. This Annex sets out provisions for implementing Article 7.
 It lays down in particular the criteria for determining whether an individual, taking into account his loyalty, trustworthiness and reliability, may be authorised to have access to EUCI and the investigative and administrative procedures to be followed to that effect. - Throughout this Annex, except where the distinction is relevant, the term "Personnel Security Clearance" shall refer to a national Personnel Security Clearance (national PSC) and/or an EU Personnel Security Clearance (EU PSC) as defined in Appendix A.

 II.
-AUTHORISING ACCESS TO EUCI
+AUTHORISING ACCESS TO EUCHINFORMATION CLASSIFIED CONFIDENTIEL UE/EU CONFIDENTIAL OR ABOVE

-- 3. An individual shall only be authorised to access information classified CONFIDENTIEL UE/EU CONFIDENTIAL or above after: - (a) his need-to-know has been determined; - (b) he has been granted a PSC to the relevant level or is otherwise duly authorised by virtue of his functions in accordance with national laws and regulations; and - (c) he has been briefed on the security rules and procedures for protecting EUCI and has acknowledged his responsibilities with regard to protecting such information.
+- 3. An individual shall only be authorised to access information classified CONFIDENTIEL UE/EU CONFIDENTIAL or above after: - (a) his need-to-know has been determined; - (b) he has been granted a PSC security cleared to the relevant level or is otherwise duly authorised by virtue of his functions in accordance with national laws and regulations; and - (c) he has been briefed on the security rules and procedures for protecting EUCI and has acknowledged his responsibilities with regard to protecting such information.

-4. Each Member State and the GSC shall identify the positions in their structures which require access to information classified CONFIDENTIEL UE/EU CONFIDENTIAL or above and therefore require a PSC to the relevant level.
+4. Each Member State and the GSC shall identify the positions in their structures which require access to information classified CONFIDENTIEL UE/EU CONFIDENTIAL or above and therefore require a PSC security clearance to the relevant level.